 have a knowledge and understanding of non-religious / secular worldviews.

-be able to describe how religious beliefs are expressed.
+are able to describe how religious beliefs are expressed.

-have a knowledge and understanding of the practices of the regions taught and the significance and impact these have on the believer, the community and societies around the world.
+have a knowledge and understanding of the practices of the regions taught and the significance and impact these have on the believer, the community, and societies around the world.

 will know that beliefs can affect the values and actions of people.

-be able to use an enquiry based approach to their learning; asking challenging questions and debating these drawing on the sources utilized to back up their viewpoints.
+are able to use an enquiry based approach to their learning; asking challenging questions and debating these drawing on the sources utilized to back up their viewpoints.

-be able to consider ultimate questions and issues of truth and meaning in both religious and non-religious terms.
+are able to consider ultimate questions and issues of truth and meaning in both religious and non-religious terms.

-to be able to reflect on their thoughts, feelings and beliefs.
+to be able to reflect on their thoughts, feelings, and beliefs.

 will value diversity and develop respect and tolerance for other faiths and beliefs